smaato/react-test-kit/README.md

 Use this class to test that Redux `container` classes are providing the right properties and actions.

+Note: This class dynamically creates its own Jasmine assertions (so it depends upon Jasmine).

 ```javascript
 // Given a Container that looks like this: